6. Continuous probability distributions#

 Conclusions based on simulated data are trustworthy for they cannot be manipulated.
 Or can they?

-Generate 1000 pseudorandom numbers from the log-normal distribution and draw a histogram thereof.
+Generate 1000 pseudorandom numbers from the log-normal distribution and draw its histogram.

 Note